Voitanos/heft-plugins/packages/telemetry-core/PRIVACY.md

 # Privacy & Telemetry Information

-This document explains what telemetry data is collected by @voitanos Heft plugins and how to disable it.
+This explains what telemetry data is collected by @voitanos Heft plugins and how to disable it.

 ## Overview